-In this activity students will conduct a guided quantitative sociological enquiry.
-This unit standard is one of a series of three standards concerned with conducting quantitative sociological research.
+In this activity students will conduct a guided qualitative sociological enquiry.
+This unit standard is one of a series of three standards concerned with conducting qualitative sociological research.
 The three standards are differentiated principally by the level of student/researcher independence in the enquiry process.
-A quantitative enquiry includes the entire process from identifying the research question to the final reporting and conclusion.
+A qualitative enquiry includes the entire process from identifying the research question to the final reporting and conclusions.

-A quantitative sociological enquiry requires the collection and analysis of data that are able to be counted or measured.
-Quantitative data collection methods could include but are not limited to: surveys, questionnaires, structured interviews and content analysis.
+A qualitative sociological enquiry requires the collection and analysis of essentially non-statistical data.
+Qualitative data collection methods could include but are not limited to: non-participant observation, participant observation, and unstructured interviews.

-At level 2, the teacher provides guidance in helping the student to decide on the area of enquiry and the research question and methods, and helps guide the student during the research process.
-A 'guided' quantitative enquiry means the teacher:
+At level 2, the teacher/supervisor provides guidance in helping the student to decide on the area of enquiry and the research question and methods, and helps guide the student during the research process.
+Students must be actively involved in planning their own enquiry.
+A 'guided' qualitative enquiry means the teacher:

-- Approves the area of investigation, as well as the research question(s), hypothesis(es) and methods. - Checks student progress during each phase of the research and advises them about possible changes needed to meet the requirements of the standard or improvements that could be made. - Provides a sample framework and assists students in selecting an appropriate sample.
+- Approves the area of investigation, as well as the research question and methods. - Checks student progress during each phase of the research and advises them about possible changes needed to meet the requirements of the standard or improvements that could be made.